Comparison

 FeaturePileEmoteMaker.ai

-Pricing model$9 for 20 emotes (one-time)$2-8 for 1-5 emotes per generation
+Pricing model$9.99 for 20 illustrations (one-time) or $29.99 for 50$2-8 for 1-5 illustrations per generation

-Character lock across all emotes
+Character lock across all illustrations

 All platform sizes (Twitch / Discord / YouTube / Slack / iMessage)Twitch focus; some upcharge